Profile: Mokhtar Belmokhtar

-But his death has been declared many times before.
-The US government is now offering a reward of up to $5m (£3.3m) for information leading to his location.
+For years, the US government has been offering a reward of up to $5m (£3.3m) for information leading to his location.

-"He is one of the best known warlords of the Sahara," Stephen Ellis, an academic at the African Studies Centre in Leiden in The Netherlands, said.
+"He is one of the best known warlords of the Sahara," Stephen Ellis, an academic at the African Studies Centre in Leiden in The Netherlands, says.